steve1316/uma-android-automation/README.md

 # Requirements
 - Android Device (Oreo 8.0+)
+   - Tablet needs to be a minimum width of 1600 pixels (like the Galaxy Tab S7 with its 2650x1600 pixel resolution).

 # Features
 - [x] Able to complete a run from start/midway to its completion.